mrigankvashist/100-Days-of-Java/README.md

 - ### Running Sum of 1d Array
 Given an array nums.
 We define a running sum of an array as runningSum[i] = sum(nums[0]…nums[i]).
 Return the running sum of nums

+- ### Transpose Matrix
+Given a 2D integer array matrix, return the transpose of matrix.
+The transpose of a matrix is the matrix flipped over its main diagonal, switching the matrix's row and column indices.